 Letting go of negative feelings and emotions from the past isn’t always easy.
 It is a choice though, and one that only you can make.

-If you want to follow a different path in 2018, first release anything that will burden your journey.
+If you want to follow a different path next year, first release anything that will burden your journey.

 Releasing, requires you to acknowledge and accept the reality of situations or emotions that keep cropping up.
 See them for what they are and for any part you played.
 This involves the often painful task of stripping away your perceptions.